duderstadt-lab/mars-docs/docs/image/PeakTracker.md

 <img align='center' src='{{site.baseurl}}/docs/image/img/Minimum Distance.png' width='500' />

 * *Preview* - When checked crosshairs will appear on all detected peaks given for the current setting.
 This is very useful for finding the correct settings that detect just enough peaks without too much background.
 This will live update as parameters are changed, such as the detection threshold.
 This is used before running the command to confirm you have the correct settings.
 This only detects peaks at the pixel level and doesn't do any fitting.
 The peak count is reported below. *Note* - the peak count reported is form the previous preview due to an UI update issue.
 Turning on and off the preview will ensure everything is up-to-date.
-* *Preview slice* - Scrollbar to select the frame to preview with live update.
+* *T* - Scrollbar to select the frame to preview with live update.
 * *Find Negative Peaks* - If checked peak with negative pixel values are detected.
 This can be used in gradient images, where a negative gradient results in a negative peak.
 This is useful for detecting the edges of long DNA molecules and other structures.
 * *Fit Radius* - The radius of pixels used for peak fitting.
 0 is one pixel, 1 is 9 pixels, 2 is 25 pixels.
 Usually 3 or 4 is a good estimate depending for typical single-molecule observations.
 Optimal fitting is done using a region with background pixels at the edges.
 * *Minimum R-squared* - *Caution:* This should remain set to 0.0 unless there is a very good reason to filter poor fits.
 Normal single-molecule data has a broad range of R-squared values.
 This input is the minimum allowed value of R-squared resulting from peak fitting.
 R-squared is defined as 1 - SSres / SStot to match the definition used in [Prism](